Prekshabarjatya/React-Fundamentals/README.md

 - ⏳ Build a Reusable Profile Card Component – Not started

 Labs
-- ⏳ Build a Reusable Footer – Not started
+- ✅ Build a Reusable Footer – Completed
 - ⏳ Build a Mood Board – Not started

 🎯 Goal